 While there aren't many beach pavilions or amenities available, both Velsen and Bloemendaal make up for this with a wider variety of off-beach attractions.
 When visitors become weary of the sand and sun, they can visit the IJmuiden aan Zee tourism site and the Bloemendaal Municipality sites for more information on things to do.

-How to Reach Velsen/Bloemendaal by Train: From Amsterdam Sloterdijk station, take Connexxion Regioliner bus 82 to IJmuiden aan Zee (direction: IJmuiden).
-Travel time about is 45 minutes.
+How to get there by train: From Amsterdam Sloterdijk station, take Connexxion Regioliner bus 82 to IJmuiden aan Zee (direction: IJmuiden).
+Travel time is about 45 minutes.

 The Netherlands' Most Updated Nude Beach: Het Twiske

-How to Reach Flevo Natuur: From Amsterdam CS, take the Intercity train to Almere Centrum (direction: Lelystad Centrum); transfer to Connexxion bus 160 (direction: Nijkerk GLD) and exit at the Flevo-Natuur/Wielseweg stop.
+How to get there by train: From Amsterdam CS, take the Intercity train to Almere Centrum (direction: Lelystad Centrum); transfer to Connexxion bus 160 (direction: Nijkerk GLD) and exit at the Flevo-Natuur/Wielseweg stop.
 Travel time is about one hour, plus a 15-minute walk from the bus stop to the park.